It took me a moment to get this one. Since I did, I haven’t stopped laughing.

 Note: Make sure you know how to pronounce them.
 Mispronouncing big words will cause unexpected laughter … not good unless you are aiming for a stand-up comedy career.

 Let’s start with epistemology.
 This is an excellent catch-all word you can drop into any conversation.
 Most people will have no idea what you are talking about but will be too embarrassed to admit it.
 On the off-chance you encounter someone who actually recognizes the word, you can use this handy-dandy definition from the Stanford Encyclopedia of Philosophy, the philosopher’s convenient source for everything:

 Defined narrowly, epistemology is the study of knowledge and justified belief.
 As the study of knowledge, epistemology is concerned with the following questions: What are the necessary and sufficient conditions of knowledge?
 What are its sources?
 What is its structure, and what are its limits?
-As the study of justified belief, epistemology aims to answer questions such as: How we are to understand the concept of justification?
-What makes justified beliefs justified?
-Is justification internal or external to one’s own mind?
-Understood more broadly, epistemology is about issues having to do with the creation and dissemination of knowledge in particular areas of inquiry.

 I bet you still have no idea what it means.
 The awesome truth is that epistemology doesn’t mean anything because it means everything.
 Anything that means everything means nothing.
 Equally, when something claims to do everything, it has no actual use.
-This applies to people, concepts, and technology.
+This applies to people, concepts, and appliances.
 In practical terms, everything and nothing are identical.
 (Remember infinite sets from college math?
 It’s like that.)